-As with any research proposal, also the scope of an ERC project can be questioned by reviewers - either as being too broad or too narrowly focused/incremental.
-It is therefore important to explain why the approach you have chosen is the best strategy to achieve a breakthrough.
+As with any research proposal, also the scope of an ERC application can be questioned by reviewers, e.g. as being too broad, or perhaps too narrowly focused.
+It is therefore important to explain effectively why the approach you have chosen is the best strategy to achieve a breakthrough.